-How often you should install new air filters may depend on the following:
+How often you need to replace the air filters may be on the following:

 - Air filter model

 - Overall indoor air quality

 - Air pollution levels and construction around the residence